ArenKDesai/Aren-s-Notes/Big Data Systems/Google Cloud Platform - CS544.md

 PaaS - full service.
 Less freedom, cheaper.
 Caches rows.

 ## Storage
-HDDs and SDDs, price depends on size and type
+HDDs and SDDs, price depends on size and type.
+Users can create buckets that contain objects (or files).
+Applications can switch HDFS and GCS.

 ## Network
 Continents > regions > zones